krostar/logger/README.md

     log := logrus.New(logrus.WithConfig(config))
     log.Info("i'm a logrus-based logger")

+    // as any logger keep the same interface
-    // switch to a zap-based logger with configuration log = zap.New(zap.WithConfig(config))
+    // switching to a zap-based logger with configuration is easy log = zap.New(zap.WithConfig(config))
     log.Info("i'm a zap-based logger")
 }